botwiki/botwiki.org/content/bots/twitterbots/iamD05.md

 Robots: index,follow
 */

-[@iamD05](https://twitter.com/iamD05) is a Twitter bot created by [Akhil sai](https://twitter.com/Akhilsai0001).

-A simple bot which tweets inspirational quotes and also forecasts weather of any area as a reply for the tweet that mentions city name
+[@iamD05](https://twitter.com/iamD05) is a Twitter bot created by [Akhil sai](https://twitter.com/Akhilsai0001) that tweets inspirational quotes and forecasts weather of any area as a reply to tweets that mentions a city.